omgsian/cahaya/src/pages/about.md

 layout: ../layouts/AboutLayout.astro
 ---

 I am an aspiring cloud engineer with a passion for designing and engineering the invisible services that power modern applications.
-In my previous role as a product designer and researcher in the technology industry, I gained a deep understanding of the user experience and challenges of building scalable and reliable systems.
-I'm excited for this part my career, and hope to contribute to the next generation of cloud-based applications.
+In my previous role as a <LinkButton className="hover:text-skin-accent underline underline-offset-4 decoration-dashed" href="https://ux.ridzwanharon.com"> product designer and researcher</LinkButton> in the technology industry, I gained a deep understanding of the user needs and challenges of building scalable and reliable systems.
+I'm excited by this stage in my career, and hope to contribute to the next generation of cloud-based applications.

 # My values